TheBestCo/bestprice-360/README.md

 The easiest way to install BestPrice 360 in your store is the plugin developed for the platform your store is based on.

-Here are the platform we support so far (follow the link to install the plugin)
+Here are the platform we support so far follow the link to install the plugin):

 - [OpenCart](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=38118&filter_member=bestpricegr)
 - Magento